One Beverly Hills

 A horticulturally-rich terrain and lush escape for Beverly Hills

-Shaped by sinuous curves and lush overflowing gardens, the ambitious 17.5-acre project owned by Alagem Capital Group and Cain International will link the Waldorf Astoria and Beverly Hilton together with the new Aman Beverly Hills luxury hotel, two residential towers, a retail pavilion, conference center, and public botanical gardens.
+Shaped by sinuous curves and lush overflowing gardens, the ambitious 17.5-acre project owned by Alagem Capital Group and Cain International will link the Waldorf Astoria and a restored Beverly Hilton together with the first Aman luxury hotel on the West Coast, two residential towers, a retail pavilion, conference center, and public botanical gardens.
+The Aman resort includes a 10-story hotel, branded residences across the two towers, and a 100,000-square-foot private club with expansive wellness facilities.

 The concept by Lord Norman Foster envisions an immersive verdant oasis in the center of a sprawling Los Angeles.
 Designed for LEED Platinum and WELL certifications, the mixed-use development sees integration of sustainable systems as a key feature to its success.

 As the landscape architects, RIOS imagines the gardens as a nexus for wellbeing to maximize the wellness of people and ecology.
 This orchestrated collection of plants, water features, and winding paths will envelop the site showcasing glimpses of greenery at every turn.

 In addition to choosing climatically adapted plants, all water used for landscaping will be a combination of reclaimed water and storm run-off generated from on-site amenities.
-The intentional focus on implementing sustainable systems within the project is to promote the health of the local ecology, residents, and guests of One Beverly Hills.
+The intentional focus on implementing sustainable systems within the project is to promote the health of the local ecology, residents, and guests of One Beverly Hills for generations to come.